nk1505/nk1505/README.md

-- 👋  Hi, I’m Nejc Krševec.
+- 👋  Hi, I’m Nejc Kraševec.
 - 👀  I’m interested in programming and hacking.
 - 🌱  I’m currently learning PHP and hacking with Kali Linux tools.
 - I'm a student in second class of computer way on Vegova middle school.